-- 1. The Company's Quarterly Report on Form 10-Q for the period ended March 30, 2012, to which this Certification is attached as Exhibit 32.1 (the "Quarterly Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+- 1. The Company's Quarterly Report on Form 10-Q for the period ended September 28, 2012, to which this Certification is attached as Exhibit 32.1 (the "Quarterly Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
 The information contained in the Quarterly Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-In Witness Whereof, the undersigned have set their hands hereto as of the 3rd day of May, 2012.
+In Witness Whereof, the undersigned have set their hands hereto as of the 7th day of November, 2012.

-/s/ Michael M. Morrissey

-Michael M. Morrissey, Ph.D.

-President and Chief Executive Officer

-(Principal Executive Officer)
+/s/ Michael M. Morrissey /s/ Frank Karbe Michael M. Morrissey, Ph.D.
+Frank Karbe President and Chief Executive Officer Executive Vice President and Chief Financial Officer (Principal Executive Officer) (Principal Financial Officer)